ovh/docs/pages/web/hosting/cms_manual_installation_prestashop/guide.en-ca.md

 ## Useful information
-OVH support is not authorised to answer questions about PrestaShop configuration.
+OVHcloud support is not authorised to answer questions about PrestaShop configuration.

 However, there is a user guide available: []({legacy}2053).